We use cookies to help provide you with the best possible online experience.

 The Data Protection Regulations in the UK include two key pieces of law:

-There are other regulations in specific areas which need to be taken into account.
-This Privacy Notice has been written within the legislative framework as at July 2020.
+There are other regulations in specific areas which need to be considered.
+This Privacy Notice has been written within the legislative framework as of July 2020.
 It will be revised as the framework and case law change.

 What is this Privacy Notice about?